wesnolte/get-off-my-case/README.md

 get-off-my-case
 ===============

-A tutorial on accessing Salesforce from a Chrome extension
+A tutorial on accessing Salesforce from a Chrome extension.